 1. Ovarian cysts need to be surgically removed

-Majority of ovarian cysts are fairly small, benign, and harmless, and they tend to go away within a few months without any medical or surgical intervention.
+Over 98% of ovarian cysts are fairly small, benign, and harmless, and they tend to go away within a few months without any medical or surgical intervention.
 Surgery is needed only if the cyst:

 - Becomes progressively large